+*- Salt Water

-Permittees must test for additional pollutants that are known or suspected of contributing to the impairment of the beneficial uses of the receiving waters at the direction of the Executive Officer.
+Permittees must test for additional pollutants in discharges that are known or suspected of contributing to the exceedance of water quality standards or other impairment of the beneficial uses of the receiving waters at the direction of the Executive Officer according to section I.C above.

 Permittees must test for additional parameters that may provide information on the distribution and abundance of pollutants and their sources.